hyperledger/fabric/docs/source/glossary.rst

 `peer0.orgC`.

-As communication across organizations depends on gossip in order to work, there must be at least one anchor peer identified in the channel configuration.
-However, it is recommended that every organization provides its own set of anchor peers for high availability and redundancy.
+As communication across organizations depends on gossip in order to work, there must be at least one anchor peer defined in the channel configuration.
+It is strongly recommended that every organization provides its own set of anchor peers for high availability and redundancy.